 For example in Charlotte County, you can access an interactive layer on their GIS mapping that has the scrub jay boundaries outlined.
 You can find the GIS map here.
-Any area marked with a solid red is a scrub jay zone, and you would need a special permit for.
+Any area marked with a solid red is a scrub jay zone, and you would need a special permit.
 You can also search by address and parcel number if you’re considering buying a specific piece of property.

 Alternatively, you can call the county’s Planning and Zoning Department, and they should be able to let you know if you’re in a scrub jay zone.

-If your property is in an area that is currently under review for being in a scrub jay zone, you will have to have an environmentalist go out to perform an inspect and the required test.
-This step cannot be skipped - the county won’t appreciate you trying to claim ignorance.
+If your property is in an area that is currently under review for being in a scrub jay zone, you will have to have an environmentalist go out to perform an inspection and the required test.
+This step cannot be skipped – the county won’t appreciate you trying to claim ignorance.

 If the county clears your property out of ‘review’ (no scrub jays found), you have one year from that date it was cleared to build on the property.
-If you go beyond that 1 year or don't intend to build until, say 2 years later, you will unfortunately have to get an environmentalist out to the property again.
-This can be expensive, prices estimate around $900, so make sure you plan accordingly and if you’re going to hire the environmentalist - build within 1 year!
+If you go beyond that 1 year or don’t intend to build until, say 2 years later, you will, unfortunately, have to get an environmentalist out to the property again.
+This can be expensive, prices estimate around $900, so make sure you plan accordingly and if you’re going to hire the environmentalist – build within 1 year!